scrapy/scrapy/docs/intro/tutorial.rst

 4. Changing spider to recursively follow links
 5. Using spider arguments

-The tutorial can be found below or alternatively as `a jupyter notebook`_.
+The tutorial can be found below or alternatively as `a jupyter notebook on Google Colab`_.

 Scrapy is written in Python_.
 If you're new to the language you might want to start by getting an idea of what the language is like, to get the most out of